bloominstituteoftechnology/node-db-challenge/README.md

-# Sprint Challenge: RDBMS and SQL - Projects & Actions
+# Sprint Challenge: Node DB Sprint

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.